 There are additional file types that MapInfo Professional can read including rasters, grids, shape files.
-For details about working with raster images, see Displaying a Raster Image on page 131 and Registering the Coordinates of a Raster Image in Chapter 13 on page 459.
+For details about working with raster images, see Displaying a Raster Image on page 163 and .

 Opening a Grid Layer

 A grid layer is a type of thematic map that displays data as continuous color gradations across the map.
 To produce this type of thematic map, you interpolate point data from the source table.
 In MapInfo Professional, a grid file from the data interpolation is generated and is displays as a raster image in a Map window.